 London Heathrow (LHR)

-Umbrellas are allowed, but they have to be able to fit into your carry-on.
-Heathrow Airport is very strict about the UK Department of Transport’s rule that each passenger can have only one carry-on bag, so any additional items must be stored inside hand luggage or checked luggage.
+Umbrellas are allowed but they have to be able to fit into your carry-on.
+Heathrow Airport is very strict about the UK Department of Transport’s rule that each passenger can have only one carry-on bag.
+Any additional items must be stored inside hand luggage or checked luggage.